The averaging of non-local Hamiltonian structures in Whitham's method: Averaging procedure.

-Bracket (\ref{usrbr}) satisfies the Jacobi identity and is invariant with respect to the choice of the set $\{I^{1},\dots,I^{N}\}$ satisfying (A)-(C) if it is possible to choose such integrals in different ways, i.e.
+Bracket (\ref{usrbr}) satisfies the Jacobi identity and is invariant with respect to the choice of the set $\, \{I^{1},\dots,I^{N}\}$, satisfying (A)-(C), if the choice of these integrals is not unique, i.e.